What is burnout?

 It wasn’t long after that I was officially out of the running.
 I spent most of my days at home, binging Netflix and food, hoping rest was all it took to get back at it.
 However, months passed and I wasn’t seeing any changes.
 If anything, I was getting deeper into the negative spiral.
 That’s until I came across a 200hrs Yoga Teacher Training Course in India.
 I figured, if I wanted to get out of this and take back control, I needed to make a radical move.
 So, a couple of months later here I was, 8000 km away from home, in Varkala, freshly unemployed but with a clearer purpose than ever: regain control over my mind and body.

 It’s here where I came across Ayurveda.
-During my time in Varkala, I went for a 5-day mini pancha karma detox treatment in our mentor’s ayurvedic clinic.
+During my time in Varkala, I went for a 5-day mini pancha karma detox treatment in our mentor’s Ayurvedic clinic.
 At the end of these 5 days, I felt reborn.
 I felt better than I felt in years and I looked better too.
 What’s more, I started to recognize myself again, and that feeling gave me such a boost out of that place I dug myself into.
 And this was a high that I went on chasing for the next 2 years.

 When I came back home, I slowly went back into my old routine, but the Ayurveda seed was planted and slowly grew every day.
-I started researching what Ayurveda really was, and it quickly became apparent that this was the path out of this burnout that I was stuck in for the past years.
+I started researching what Ayurveda really was, and it quickly became apparent that this was the path out of this burnout that I had been stuck in for the past years.
 So, 2 years later I was enrolled in the Ayurveda Practitioner Study, ready to learn.

 How it’s going